 Throughout her extensive management career Valerie has focused on bringing purpose and vision to organizations that help people and communities including her work as a City Manager, as a chapter Executive Director of the American Red Cross, as Development Director for the Audubon Society in Tucson, and as Senior Project Manager for Beacon Group, Tucson’s premier non-profit that creates opportunities for people with disabilities.

-Valerie’s talents as a civic leader and catalyst for change have helped to grow and strengthen AGR and are instrumental in the planning and development of Sol Dog Lodge.
+Valerie’s talents as a business and civic leader and catalyst for change are instrumental in the planning and development of Sol Dog Lodge.

 Shelley grew up with great danes, a poodle (Babette, of course) and feral cats.
 Her adult, nomadic lifestyle did not allow for pets for many years, so she loved on her dad’s guide dogs, Gonzo and Whitman, who came through Guide Dogs for the Blind in San Rafael, CA. Her experiences with Guide Dogs’ training and development process inspired her.

 Fast forward to her marketing work with an assisted living company that always included pets in the community: A 3-legged cat in Washington, DC, a black lab (George) in Bethesda, MD, and ultimately Mr. Fry in Tucson, AZ.
 Mr. Fry was brought to her assisted living community via Arizona Greyhound Rescue and a partnership was born.
 She watched the love, training, integrity and compassion AGR exercised for rescue dogs and knew she wanted to be a part of it.